sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 They can be used due to the introduction of `GetAwaiter()` method.

 > `ValueTask<T>` is a struct that wraps a `Task<T>` or a `T` value.
 It is used to avoid allocations when the result is already available.

+## Summary

+Now you are ready to use asynchronous programming in your WebAPI applications :-).